Estecka/mc-Variants-CIT-wiki/Module-Types.md

 ### Parameters:
 - `namespace` _Optional string, defaults to `"minecraft"`._ The namespace to use for the variant id.

+## Historical modules

+## Module: `axolotl_variant`
+Derives the variant id from the color of an axolotl in a bucket, and optionally its age.
+Target components and data vary with the version of Minecraft.

+Colours available in vanilla are: `lucy`, `wild`, `gold`, `cyan`, `blue`.
+All are in the `minecraft` namespace.

+If a baby model is missing the module will fallback to the adult model of the same colour.

+Example variant ids:
+- `minecraft:lucy` Default for all ages.
+- `minecraft:lucy_baby` Default for babies.
+- `minecraft:lucy_adult` If `adultSuffix` is set to `_adult`.

+### parameters
+- **`adultSuffix`**: *Optional, defaults to an empty string*.
+- **`babySuffix`**: *Optional, defaults to `"_baby"`*.

+## Module: `custom_name`
+Derives the variant from the `custom_name` component.

+The name itself is used as the variant, with illegal characters being either removed or converted:
+Uppercases are converted to lowercases, accents are stripped off, spaces '` `' are converted to underscores '`_`', and all other invalid characters are completely removed.

+E.g: "Épée de l'End" -> `minecraft:epee_de_lend`

+Special formatting, such as colour and boldness, are ignored.

+### Parameters:
+- **`specialNames`**: *Optional, Maps Strings to Identifiers.* Lets you hardcode some associations between names and variant ID, instead of letting the module compute them automatically like above.
+(This parameter is a relica from older versions, and will not be required in most cases.)

+> [!TIP]
+>
+>
+> This historical module type a has very limited set of options.
+Ironically, it is not always the best choice for name-based modules
+>
+> It is easily replicated though [`component_data`](#component_data) which will give you access to Regex matching and substitutions, and support for the `item_name` component.
+>

+## Module: `instrument`
+Copies the variant from the item component `instrument`, used by goat horns.

+Note that all vanilla instruments have their names suffixed with `_goat_horn`.
+You will need to include that in the filenames of your models.

 ## Module: `jukebox_playable`
 Copies the variant from the item component `jukebox_playable`, used by music discs.

 ## Module: `painting_variant`
 Copies the variant ID a painting's ID, useable on paintings in the creative inventory.